 Standardising language assessment

-A further goal of Testipiste is to standardise and develop the assessment of language proficiency by offering a final test for the Finnish studies in integration training and by offering assessment training for teachers of Finnish as a second language as well as for other language teachers.
+A further goal of Testipiste is to standardise and develop the assessment of language proficiency by offering a proficiency tests for the Finnish studies in integration training and by offering assessment training for teachers of Finnish as a second language as well as for others working together with migrant clients.

 Coming to a Finnish test?
 Read an interview with our 20 000th test taker

 6 years and 20 000 test takers!
 Congratulations Testipiste and François Roux!

 François, 34, is quite typical examinee in Testipiste.
 He comes from France but has worked in many countries and on many continents in ICT field.
 In 2014 François came to Finland to work – but by accident.
 Even during his interview on skype he thought he was to go to Stockholm, Sweden.
 However, François says that Helsinki wasn’t a disappointment to him: Finland is Scandinavian enough and for a change on the same continent as his family living in France and Switzerland.